industrial-edge/wincc-unified-on-IE/README.md

 This example shows how to use the Industrial Edge App "WinCC Unified Runtime".

+**🚨 This Example is currently out of date and in the process of being updated.
+It _only_ works for TIA V19 Update 1.**

 - [WinCC Unified for Industrial Edge application example](#wincc-unified-for-industrial-edge-application-example)
   - [Description](#description)
     - [Overview](#overview)